deeterbleater/deertick/README.md

 - Easy switching between different providers and models
 - Discord bot integration for interactive AI conversations and agent management
 - Web scraping and crawling for data extraction
-- Database backup and erro logging
+- Database backup and error logging

 ## Installation